Honorary Foreign Member

 AHA members are invited to nominate distinguished foreign historians for this award.
-Since 1885, when the AHA honored Leopold von Ranke with its first testimonial of honorary membership, the Association has so honored 89 foreign scholars.
+The Association has honored foreign scholars since 1885, when the AHA awarded Leopold von Ranke with its first testimonial of honorary membership.